 If a student switches majors, the core courses they previously completed will still fulfill their core requirements, but it is important that they consult with the academic advisor in their new major to review their major specific requirements.
-One exception is the Core Focus requirement but for more information the Core Focus, students should consult their advisor.
+One exception is the Core Focus (only applies to the Class of 2020) requirement but for more information about the Core Focus, students should consult their advisor.

 Can students use Core Curriculum courses to count towards more than one requirement?

 Yes, for some majors and minors, students can use their Core Foundation courses to fulfill their major and/or minor requirements.
-Additionally, students can use their Proficiency courses to fulfill their Core Foundation, Core Focus, and possible major and minor requirements.
+Additionally, students can use their Proficiency courses to fulfill their Core Foundation, Core Focus (only applies to the Class of 2020), and possible major and minor requirements.
 However, courses used to fulfill the Core Focus requirement may not be used toward Core Foundation or Major requirements.
 For further information on the ability to use one course to complete more than one requirement students should consult their academic advisor.